ewanc26/bluesky-moon-tracker/README.md

 ### `src/index.ts`

-This is the main script that handles the bot's functionality.
-It logs into Bluesky, fetches the current moon phase from the Farmsense API, and posts it daily at 00:00 UTC.
+This is the main script that orchestrates the bot's functionality, including loading environment variables and scheduling daily posts.

+### `src/services/blueskyService.ts`

+This file handles the authentication with Bluesky and the actual posting of messages.

+### `src/services/moonPhaseService.ts`

+This file is responsible for fetching the current moon phase data from the Farmsense API.

+### `src/utils/moonPhaseUtils.ts`

+This file contains the logic for generating the playful moon phase messages, including the various phrases and conditional flair.

+### `src/utils/timeUtils.ts`

+This file provides utility functions related to time calculations, specifically for scheduling the daily posts.